-Introduction and editorial overview (Updated 12 August 2007)
+Introduction and editorial overview

 There are individual contents pages for the key sections covering waggonways (wagonways), the life of Huntingdon Beaumont, the Wollaton Waggonway and plateways.
 Hot links on each page list material on this site and also where relevant externally.
-Additional material relating to Elizabethan and Stuart period mining activities in the west Nottingham area which the Wollaton Waggonway served will also be added.
+Additional material relating to Elizabethan and Stuart period mining activities in the west Nottingham area which the Wollaton Waggonway served may also be added.

 The Circle's contributors hope that you find the WRC website a useful resource for study of the English waggonway.

-John New DMS MCMI Site coordinator / Editor.
+John New Site coordinator/Editor.

 To email the site editor -